Aniruddh-Semalty/Online-Judge/README.md

 ## Acknowledgements

-- Special thanks to ALGOUNIVERSITY TEAM for their support and [bcrypt](https://www.npmjs.com/package/bcrypt) for password encryption.
+- Special thanks to ALGOUNIVERSITY TEAM for their continious support and [bcrypt](https://www.npmjs.com/package/bcrypt) for password encryption.
 - Inspired by the concept of online judges like Codeforces and LeetCode.